 Day to day operations of the Corda Network Doorman CA requires three trusted roles to be segregated.
 Persons holding any one of these roles, may not perform of hold the role of any other within this group:

-- Checker - carries out identity proofing for the network participant;
+- Checker - carries out identity proofing of the Network Participant;

-- “Four-Eyes” Checker – caries out a 10% random sample check on the checkers work; or
+- “Four-Eyes” Checker – carries out a 10% random sample check on the checkers work; or

 Subordinate CA roles